veres-one/docs.veres.one/docs/network/governance.md

 run software that does not take their needs into account.

-The Maintainer provides checks and balances against the Board of Governors by refusing to implement mandates in software that respects the needs and preferences of the Network participants or that would be otherwise disruptively harmful to the Network.
+The Maintainer provides checks and balances against the Board of Governors by refusing to implement mandates in software that undermine the needs and preferences of the Network participants or that would be otherwise disruptively harmful to the Network.